-The Lead Agency, in consultation with the Ventura County RMA Planning Division, shall review the Land Conservation Act layer in County View and RMA GIS Viewer to determine whether the project site is subject to an effective Williamson Act Contract.
+The Lead Agency, in consultation with the Ventura County RMA Planning Division Department of Agriculture/Weights & Measures where necessary, shall review the Land Conservation Act layer in County View and RMA GIS Viewer to determine whether the project site is subject to an effective Williamson Act Contract.
 The project may result in a potentially significant impact due to a conflict with an existing Williamson Act Contract at the project site.
 Conflicts may include, but are not limited to, uses that are inconsistent with the Ventura County Land Conservation Act Guidelines or material breach of the contract due to project implementation.
 Government Code Section 51250(b) states circumstances constituting a material breach of a Williamson Act Contract under the statute.